AI content generator vs human writers: what Google actually prefers?

 Here’s what that looks like in practice:

-- Final Human Polish: A final proofread from a fresh pair of human eyes catches any remaining errors and ensures the piece is ready for publication.
+- Final human polish: A final human proofread catches errors and readies the piece for publication.

 Avoiding stylometry and detection issues shouldn’t begin after content is written, it should start with the writing itself.
 That’s where NetusAI steps in.